By VIGNESWARAN KANNAN

 Happiness from material gains is temporary

 You can just look back at your past happiness.
-You might have worked so hard to achieve your particular dream to be happy but once you have achieved it, the strength of the happiness fades away over time.
+You might have worked so hard to achieve a particular dream to be happy but once you have achieved it, the strength of the happiness fades away over time or a new desire crops up and you start chasing after it.

 Happiness gained from material elements will never last.
 It has a temporary effect and many of us are unaware of this undeniable truth.

-The only way to achieve or touch the radiating joy in us is by practising non-materialistic activities which will contribute to our everlasting internal joy.
+The only way to achieve or touch the radiating joy in us is by practising non-materialistic activities that will contribute to our everlasting internal joy.

 A balancing act

 It is not wrong to work towards achieving the right material dreams.
 Life is, after all, about balancing the material and non-material joy.
-But one must learn to be happy in this very moment and spend time on prayers and mediation to be truly happy inside.
+But one must learn to be happy in this very moment and spend time to harness other elements of joy which includes self-internalisation, appreciation of things and nature, relationships and a healthy body and mind among other things.